National Health Service (England): Changes under the Blair government

 These innovations, especially the "fund holder" option, were condemned at the time by the Labour Party.
 Opposition to what was claimed to be the Conservative intention to privatise the NHS became a major feature of Labour's election campaigns.

 Labour came to power in 1997 with the promise to remove the "internal market" and abolish fundholding.
-However, in his second term Blair renounced this direction.
-He pursued measures to strengthen the internal market as part of his plan to "modernise" the NHS.
+However, in his second term, Blair renounced this direction.
+He pursued measures to strengthen the internal market as part of his plan to "modernize" the NHS.

-A number of factors drove these reforms; they include the rising costs of medical technology and medicines, the desire to improve standards and "patient choice", an ageing population, and a desire to contain government expenditure.
-(Since the National Health Services in Wales, Scotland and Northern Ireland are not controlled by the UK government, these reforms have increased the differences between the National Health Services in different parts of the United Kingdom.
+Several factors drove these reforms; they include the rising costs of medical technology and medicines, the desire to improve standards and "patient choice", an aging population, and a desire to contain government expenditure.
+(Since the National Health Services in Wales, Scotland, and Northern Ireland are not controlled by the UK government, these reforms have increased the differences between the National Health Services in different parts of the United Kingdom.
 See NHS Wales and NHS Scotland for descriptions of their developments).

 Reforms included (amongst other actions) the laying down of detailed service standards, strict financial budgeting, revised job specifications, reintroduction of "fundholding" (under the description "practice-based commissioning"), closure of surplus facilities and emphasis on rigorous clinical and corporate governance.
 Some new services were developed to help manage demand, including NHS Direct.
-The Agenda for Change agreement aimed to provide harmonised pay and career progression.
-These changes have given rise to controversy within the medical professions, the news media and the public.
+The Agenda for Change agreement aimed to provide harmonized pay and career progression.
+These changes have given rise to controversy within the medical professions, the news media, and the public.
 The British Medical Association in a 2009 document on Independent Sector Treatment Centres (ISTCs) urged the government to restore the NHS to a service based on public provision, not private ownership; co-operation, not competition; integration, not fragmentation; and public service, not private profits.

-The Blair government, whilst leaving services free at point of use, encouraged outsourcing of medical services and support to the private sector.
+The Blair government, whilst leaving services free at the point of use, encouraged outsourcing of medical services and support to the private sector.
 Under the Private Finance Initiative, an increasing number of hospitals were built (or rebuilt) by private sector consortia; hospitals may have both medical services such as ISTCs and non-medical services such as catering provided under long-term contracts by the private sector.
 A study by a consultancy company for the Department of Health shows that every £200 million spent on privately financed hospitals will result in the loss of 1000 doctors and nurses.
-The first PFI hospitals contain some 28 per cent fewer beds than the ones they replaced.
+The first PFI hospitals contain some 28 percent fewer beds than the ones they replaced.

 The NHS was also required to take on pro-active socially "directive" policies, for example, in respect of smoking and obesity.